vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 A common one is to have tasks publish messages into queues, and then another task can read it at other point.
 Lets say that our Particles from above need to be deleted, but the particles are stored in an array, and deleting a particle from that array when the other threads are working on other particles of the same array is a guaranteed way to make the program crash.
 We could insert the particle IDs into a shared synchronized queue, and after all particles finished their work, delete the particles from that queue.

 We are not going to look at the implementation details of the queue.
 Lets say its a magic queue where you can safely push elements into from multiple cores at once.
 There are lots of those queues around.
+Ive used Moodycamel Concurrent Queue a lot for this purpose [10](https://github.com/cameron314/concurrentqueue)

 ```cpp
 parallel_queue<Particle*> deletion_queue;